 5. String palindrome.
 A palindrome is a word, phrase, number, or sequence of words that reads the same backward as forward.

 5. Number palindrome.
 A palindrome is a word, phrase, number, or sequence of words that reads the same backward as forward.
 The straight forward solution would be to convert number to string and use the above approach.
-Some interviewers will not allow to do it.
+Some interviewers will not allow it.
 So let’s take a look at what we can do here.

 7. Find the second min/max number from an array.
-Write a method that will accept int array as an argument and return second or n min/max number from the given array.
-I will go with the sorting algorithm.
+Write a method that accepts int array as an argument and returns second or n min/max number from the given array.

 9. Static keyword in Java.
 The static keyword is a very popular question in the interviews.

 - Static variables and methods belong to the class, not to a specific object.
 We need to use static members by class name.

 Let’s see an example.
 What’s the output of this program?
 Why this output?

 10. String Pool and == operator to compare references in Java.
 Let’s see an example.
 What’s the output of this program?
 Why this output?

 11. Swap values of two variables without direct reassignment and without creating any extra variables.